valentincanonical/diy-microcloud/step-02-model-driven-operations.md

 ### Launch the Juju controller machine

 We need an additional controller machine to operate our physical nodes.
 This can be any machine that has network access to your micro cloud nodes.
-Let's simply launch an new tiny VM with Multipass.
+Let's simply launch a new tiny VM with Multipass.

 ```sh
 multipass launch --name juju --mem 2G --disk 5G --cpus 2